ulritter/CalSpeechReminder/README.md

 --------------------------------------------------------

 While the script is designed to run on Linux, MacOs, and Windows, as mentioned above, I use it on a Raspberry Pi.
-Though, here's an example for Raspbian on how to put it as an icon on the desktop (the cal.png) icon is included:
+Thus, here's an example for Raspbian on how to put it as an icon on the desktop (the cal.png) icon is included:

 ```
 [Desktop Entry]